 11046 N. Port Washington Rd., Mequon, (262) 241-3450

-You can count on any Chancery location to serve up a traditional Wisconsin fish fry seven nights a week, offering their fried and breaded cod with tartar sauce, rye bread, slaw, tartar sauce and their famous waffle fries.
-It's delicious - and the price ain't half bad, either.
+You can count on any Chancery location to serve a traditional Wisconsin fish fry seven nights a week, offering fried and breaded cod with tartar sauce, rye bread, slaw, tartar sauce and its famous waffle fries.
+It's delicious – and the price ain't half bad, either.

 41 locations in Southeastern Wisconsin

 In February 2008, Webb added a lake perch fish fry that's available 24/7.
-It comes with french fries, cole slaw and rye bread and the fish comes straight from the Great Lakes.
+It comes with fries, coleslaw and rye bread and the fish comes straight from the Great Lakes.

 Locations on St. Paul Ave., Wells St. near Marquette and in Mequon

 There is more to love than just burgers on Fridays at Sobelman's.
-Their fish fry features four pieces of beer battered cod served up with coleslaw, macaroni salad, French fries, rye bread and tarter sauce.
+The fish fry features four pieces of beer battered cod served up with coleslaw, macaroni salad, fries, rye bread and tartar sauce.